junxit/us-congress-bills-115/bill.md

     - **(xiii)** Any combination of the items described in clauses (i) through (xii).
 - **(3)** *Rule* The term “rule” has the meaning given that term in section 551 of title 5, United States Code.

-## § 5.
+## § 6.
 Effective date

-This Act shall take effect on the date that is 180 days after the date of the enactment of this Act.
+Except as provided in section 3(e), this Act shall take effect on the date that is 180 days after the date of the enactment of this Act.